c4a-ri/dialbb/docs/document-en/source/05_builtin_blocks.md

 - System utterance string: `"Hello! (emotion:happy)"`
 - Final system utterance: `"Hello"`,  Update to `aux_data`: `{"emotion": "happy"}`

+Each key must consist of a combination of letters, numbers, and underscores.

 ### Continuous Transition

 If a transition is made to a state where the first system utterance is `$skip`, the next transition is made immediately without returning a system response.
 This is used in cases where the second transition is selected based on the result of the action of the first transition.